UgCS

 Orthophoto maps of relatively small solar panel fields can be analysed manually with different zoom level.

-Figure 7: automatic detection of defects on solar panels
+Figure 7.
+Automatic detection of defects on solar panels

 Without doubt the usage of UAV for area surveying or infrastructure inspection is time and cost saving.
 Drone mission planning features and tools of UgCS enable UAV professionals to customise each mission according to application requirements.